ltfschoen/nft-coretime/packages/nft/README.md

 * TODO
   * in "Advanced Data"
   * how to change sponsored mint size to number other than 2048?
-  * how to change to "owner can transfer" is true, not false?
   * how to change "Token limit" to number other than 4294967295?
-  * how to change "Account token ownership limit" to number other than 100000000?
+  * how to change "Account token ownership limit" to number other than 100000000? https://uniquescan.io/opal/collections/2677
-  * how to change "Nesting" to yes, instead of no? https://uniquescan.io/opal/collections/2677